Didcot Railway Centre is a 21-acre site containing almost two centuries of railway heritage that is now preserved as a living railway museum.

-Visits without a train ride are also available and can be arranged on many Thursdays between April and October and at other times by execption.
+Visits without a train ride are also available and can be arranged outside of the dates above in January and November.

 Our programmes are designed to fit in with normal school hours, so to allow you sufficient travel time around your visit we typically operate between 10am and 2pm, but we can be flexible in timings if your requirements are outside of these times.